Diesel & Heavy Equipment Technology

 - Identify, diagnose, and state proper and safe procedure for repair of hybrid, alternative fuel, and other green technology systems.

-- Analyze and diagnose automotive system malfunctions and repair or replace defective components.
+- Analyze and diagnose heavy duty equipment system malfunctions and repair or replace defective components.

 B.E.
 Mendenhall Jr. Building